-The Posey Bed Case Study Summary of Findings for Posey Bed Use with At-Risk Patients
+The Posey Bed Case Study Summary of Findings for At-Risk Patients!

-Introduction
+Introduction:

-A six-month observational study, approved by the Institutional Review Board of Doctors Hospital, Columbus, Ohio, was coordinated and supervised by Cindy Wagner, RN, BC, MS, CNS.
+A six-month observational study, approved by the Institutional Review Board of Doctors Hospital, Columbus, OH was coordinated and supervised by Cindy Wagner, RN, BC, MS, CNS.
+The staff survey results at the conclusion of the study showed that: